synman/bambu-printer-manager/README.md

 Open an issue, [here](https://github.com/synman/bambu-printer-manager/issues).

 ### Want to Contribute?
+The best way you can contribute to this project is to make a monetary donation to its author.
+All funds received will go to the purchase of Bambu Lab hardware to support the continued development of this project.
+Please show your support by becoming a [Sponsor](https://github.com/sponsors/synman) today!

-Submit a Pull Request to [main](https://github.com/synman/bambu-printer-manager/compare)!
+Developers are encouraged to submit a Pull Request to [main](https://github.com/synman/bambu-printer-manager/compare)!